Charlie Collier: Racing career

-After racing in the 1906 International Cup, both Charlie Collier and his brother Harry were unhappy with the relatively low imposed weight limit of 110 lbs, causing sacrifices in frame and tyre strength to be made to compensate for the heavy engines.
+After racing in the 1906 International Cup, both brothers were unhappy with the relatively low imposed weight limit of 110 lbs, causing sacrifices in frame and tyre strength to be made to compensate for the heavy engines.

-They entered a new motorcycle event in the Isle of Man in 1907 for road-touring motorcycles.
-The new race was to be held on the St John's Short Course with two categories for single and twin-cylinder engines.
-The 1907 Isle of Man TT race single cylinder-class was won by Charlie Collier riding a Matchless in 4 hours, 8 minutes and 8 seconds at an average race speed of 38.21 mph.
-His brother Harry Collier, also riding a Matchless, had problems with an engine seizure on lap 2 and eventually retired on lap 9.
+They entered a new event the following year, the 1907 Isle of Man TT for single and twin-cylinder road-touring motorcycles held on the St John's Short Course.
+Charlie won the single cylinder-class on a Matchless in 4 hours, 8 minutes and 8 seconds at an average race speed of 38.21 mph.
+Harry, also riding a Matchless, had problems with an engine seizure on lap 2 and eventually retired on lap 9.

 TT race achievements

 TT Single Cylinder race

 Tuesday 28 May 1907 - 10 laps (158.00 miles) St John's Short Course.